 Using donor eggs – what to consider?

 If you have decided to use donor eggs in fertility treatment, there are several things to consider.
 Before choosing your preferred egg donor, you have to consider whether you are interested in seeing as much information as possible about your donor, e.g. including photos, audio recording, extensive Q/A, handwritten letter or if you, on the other hand, prefer to only know the basic characteristics.
-Read more about the difference between basic and extended donor profiles here.
+Read more about Basic and Extended Donor Profiles here.

 Connect with others